 2. Protects Shareholder Interests: A shareholders agreement can provide protection for minority shareholders by outlining their rights and limiting the powers of majority shareholders.

-3. Provides Mechanisms for Dispute Resolution: A shareholders agreement can establish procedures for resolving disputes between shareholders, which can help to prevent disagreements from escalating and potentially causing damage to the company.
+3. Provides Mechanisms for Dispute Resolution: A shareholders agreement can establish procedures for resolving disputes between shareholders, which can help prevent disagreements from escalating and potentially causing damage to the company.

 4. Defines Shareholder Roles and Responsibilities: A shareholders agreement can define the roles and responsibilities of each shareholder, including their obligations to the company and their responsibilities for funding and supporting the business.